 The Yale Center for the Study of Race, Indigeneity, and Transnational Migration congratulates all members of the class of 2017, especially those working in the study of race, indigeneity, and transnational migration.
-A special kudos to the following graduates of Yale College and the Graduate School of Arts & Sciences!
+A special shout out goes out to the following members of the class.

 Ethnicity, Race, and Migration (ER&M) Class of 2017

-These Yale College graduates make up the largest graduating class in the major’s 20-year history!
+These Yale College graduates make up the largest graduating class in ER&M’s 20-year history!

-Pictured (L-R): Ryan Wilson, Nicota Stevenson, Israel Tovar, Dianne Kaiyoorawongs, Shirley Paxton Fofang, Daad Sharfi, Katie Grasso, Adriana Embus Figueroa, Timiebi Souza-Okofabri.
-Not Pictured: Cathy Calderón, Clara Yang, Ishrat Mannan, Kodi Alvord, Jade Harvey, and Autumn Shone
+Pictured (L-R): Ryan Wilson, Nicota Stevenson, Israel Tovar, Dianne Kaiyoorawaongs, Krystal Morin, Daad Sharfi, Katie Grasso, Adriana Embus Figueroa, Timiebi Souza-Okofabri.
+Not Pictured: Cathy Calderón, Clara Yang, Shirley Paxton Fofang, Ishrat Mannan, Kodi Alvord, Jade Harvey, and Autumn Shone

 Justice Carlos R. Moreno Essay in Latina/o studies Prize Winners

 The Justice Carlos R. Moreno Prize is awarded annually to the best senior essay focusing on the field of Latina/o Studies, or on the Latina/o experience in the United States.
-This year’s winners are:
+This year’s winners —all members of the Yale College Class of 2017—are:

 Yale Graduate School of Arts & Sciences